-How to Store TYLENOL® Safely
+How To Store TYLENOL® Safely

 Make sure that all medicines, including vitamins and adult medicines, are stored out of reach and out of sight of children.
 (In 86% of emergency room visits for medicine poisoning, the child got into medicine belonging to an adult.*)